Use Microsoft Teams scoped directory search

 Microsoft Teams scoped directory search allows organizations to create virtual boundaries that control how users can find and communicate with other users in their organization.

 Microsoft Teams lets organizations provide custom views of the directory to their users.
-Microsoft Teams uses Exchange address book policies to support these custom views.
+Microsoft Teams uses Information Barrier policies to support these custom views.
 Once the policies are enabled, the results returned by searches for other users (for example, to initiate a chat or to add members to a team) will be scoped according to the configured policies.
 Users will not be able to search or discover teams when scoped search is in effect.

 When should you use scoped directory searches?